jubenDv/login-system/README.md

-# Login/Register System with User and Admin Interaction in Reactjs / Firebase
+# Login/Register System with User and Admin Interaction in Reactjs Sql12

 This is a **Login/Register System** project that features user and admin interactions.
 It includes functionalities such as:

 - **User Registration and Login**
+- **Siempre ToKen**
 - **Admin Login with Two-Way Authentication**
 - **OTP for Forgot Password**
 - **CAPTCHA Verification for User Login**